Recoskie/Fl64/docs/Examples.md

   <br /><br />

   You can encode things like this if you like.
-When I display the value my name is 0.DAMIAN<div style="display:inline-block;color:#FF0000;">DAMIB</div>.
+When I display the value my name is 0.DAMIAN<div style="display:inline-block;color:#FF0000;">DAMID</div>.

   <br /><br />

-  It gets cut off at DAMIB the second time.
-The last digit that should be an A gets rounded up to B, because it is the last digit of accuracy in the floating point value.
+  It gets cut off at DAMID the second time.
+The last digit should be an A, but it is cut off as it is the last partial digit of accuracy in the floating point value.

   <br /><br />